Debugging

 Assert(condition, msg)

-Validates that condition
+Validates that condition is truthy.

 If not, immediately halts the game, and displays the given error message along with a stack trace.